7 reasons why security awareness training is important in 2023

 5. For compliance

-6. To behave in a socially responsible manner
+6. To be socially responsible as a business

-The absence of security awareness training in one organisation makes other organisations vulnerable.
-It’s a little like leaving your house door unlocked – with the keys to next door waiting inside.
+That means the absence of security awareness training in one organisation makes other organisations vulnerable.
+It’s a little like leaving your house door unlocked – with the keys to your neighbour’s place inside.

 Security awareness training doesn’t just benefit you.
 It benefits your customers, your suppliers and everyone else interlinked with your network.